jorgebucaran/fisher/README.md

 Packages help you organize shell scripts into reusable, independent components that can be shared through a git URL or the path to a local directory.
 Even if your package is not meant to be shared with others, you can benefit from composition and the ability to depend on other packages.

 The structure of a package can be adopted from the fictional project described below.
-These are the files that fisher looks for when installing or uninstalling a package.
+These are the files that Fisher looks for when installing or uninstalling a package.
 The name of the root directory can be anything you like.

 ```
 fish-kraken